Federated Ensemble-Directed Offline Reinforcement Learning

-where $\tilde{Q}_i^{(t,k)}(s,a)$ is the target value of state $s$ and action $a$ at the $t^\text{th}$ round of federation after $k$ local critic updates.
+Second, for the local critic update, we choose the target value as the maximum value between the local critic and the federated critic, given by $\tilde{Q}_i^{(t,k)}(s,a) = \max\left(Q_i^{(t,k)}(s,a),Q_{\text{fed}}^t(s,a)\right),$ where $\tilde{Q}_i^{(t,k)}(s,a)$ is the target value of state $s$ and action $a$ at the $t^\text{th}$ round of federation after $k$ local critic updates.
 This ensures that the local critic has an optimistic (but likely feasible) target seen by the system.
 Using this optimistic target in the Bellman error, we update the local critic as